japneetbhatia/Python/README.md

 # Python

-This repo contains some python concepts and python libraries programs
+This repo contains scripts made in python